Moddable-OpenSource/moddable/examples/readme.md

 - `-r 180`: 180 degree rotation
 - `-r 270`: 270 degree rotation

 For example, the `rotated` app is designed to run at 90 degree rotation.
-To build a debug version for the [ESP32 device with a generic QVGA display](../documentation/displays/wiring-guide-generic-2.4-spi-esp32.md):
+To build a debug version for [Moddable Two](../documentation/devices/moddable-two.md):

 	cd $MODDABLE/examples/commodetto/rotated
-	mcconfig -d -m -r 90 -p esp32/moddable_zero
+	mcconfig -d -m -r 90 -p esp32/moddable_two

 To build the `progress` app to run at 180 degrees rotation on the host platform: